San Francisco: A Visitor's Survival Guide

 Basically, if you're in metered parking, you need to be doing a short errand, then leave, moving your car.
 If you want to park for a day to go sightseeing, I'm afraid you're stuck with using a parking garage, which is an expensive option.
 Many of them charge by the half-hour, often up to $1.50 or more per segment or fraction thereof.

 The more popular the area, the higher the parking charge.
 The less expensive garages are downtown.
-That's not to say they are 'cheap,' just less outrageously priced than those out near Pier 39 or Fisherman's Wharf.
+That's not to say they are 'cheap,' just less outrageously priced than those out near the touristy areas such as Pier 39 or Fisherman's Wharf.
 I recommend, therefore, parking at the Fifth and Mission garage, the Downtown Center Garage, or the Stockton Street Garage, and taking public transit out to the Wharf.

 Best Parking for Various Activities